Stroke - risk factorsStroke - prevention

 - Controlling diabetes through diet, exercise, and medicines, if needed.

 - Exercising at least 30 minutes a day.

-- Keeping to a healthy weight.
+- Maintaining a healthy weight.
 Eat healthy foods, eat less, and join a weight loss program, if you need to lose weight.

 Birth control pills can raise your risk of blood clots.
 Clots are more likely in women who also smoke and who are older than 35.